Tomatillo Pork Burritos

 Pour over the pork and stir.

 You should ideally let this cook in the sauce all day.
-But if you’re like me and you didn’t remember the tomatillos until you are driving home from work you can let it simmer in the sauce for an hour or so and call it good.
+But if you’re like me and you didn’t remember the tomatillos until you are driving home from work you can shred the meat, let it simmer in the sauce for an hour or so and call it good.

 2010-04-28-15.36.02